Toyboat1000/Tick-Tak-Toe-Py/README.md

 # Tick-Tak-Toe-Py

-Simple tik tac toe made in python and pygame
+Simple tik tac toe made in python and pygame using VScode